Filing the Will with the Probate Court

-After you find the will, then what?
-Well, of course you want to keep the original in a safe place, and make a couple of copies as well.
+When you find a deceased person's will, what should you do with it?
+First, keep the original in a safe place, and make a couple of copies as well for your records.
 But you actually shouldn't hang on to the will very long; instead, you should promptly file it with the local court.

-(If there is no will, see What Does The Executor Do When There's No Will?)
+(If there's no will, see What Does The Executor Do When There's No Will?)

 If you don't file the will, it's possible that you could face a lawsuit from anyone who suffers losses as a result of your failure to promptly turn the will over to the court.
-For example, a creditor or someone who is supposed to inherit under the will could be harmed if it's not filed until the deceased person's property has already been distributed.
+For example, a creditor or someone who is supposed to inherit under the will could be harmed if the will is not filed until the deceased person's property has already been distributed to others.

 Depending on custom in the county, you'll deposit the document with the probate court, county clerk, or "register of wills."
-If you're not sure where to go, you can find out the right place by inquiring at the court.
+You can usually find the correct court or department with an online search for "probate" and your county's name.
+Call them if you have questions about exactly where to go or how to submit the will.
 Often, there's a fee for filing the will.
 Some states or counties, however, don't charge anything.

 If You Don't Think There Will Be a Probate Proceeding